Live like a Philadelphian!

 Are you visiting Philadelphia, PA for: sightseeing, a getaway, a family reunion, a wedding, a convention, a conference, business trip, birthday celebration, or any other reason... then...

 Come and enjoy a unique residence designed by a well-known architect and be situated in Center City.
 Our distinct furnished rooms come with queen or double beds (all with allergy and bed bug proof covers), linens, towels, and private bathrooms (one with a jacuzzi bathtub).
-Several have relaxing outdoor decks.
+Several also have relaxing outdoor decks.

-The newest amenities include a queen sized sleeper sofa, breadmaker, sanitizing washing machine, sanitizing dryer, and the fastest wireless internet available.
-Other amenities include a full kitchen with a convection oven, convection microwave, toaster oven, toaster, mixer, tea kettles, coffeemaker, espresso maker, 50" high definition television, blu-ray/dvd players, surround sound, irons, ironing boards, hair dryers, and more.
+The newest residence amenities include a queen sized sleeper sofa, breadmaker, sanitizing washing machine, sanitizing dryer, and the fastest wireless internet available.
+Other amenities include a full kitchen with a convection oven, convection microwave, toaster oven, toaster, mixer, tea kettles, coffeemaker, espresso maker, 50" high definition television, blu ray/dvd players, surround sound, irons, ironing boards, hair dryers, and more.
 Other sleeping options which can be made available include pack n plays (for 2 year olds and younger), king sized memory foam toppings, and more.

 Even if you are not staying overnight, the residence is an excellent place to host a private catered dinner party or other types of celebrations for up to 10 to 30 persons.